NateTheGreat68/steam-ded-server/README.md

 steamcmd and the app are run in a tmux instance (session "steam"), so running `$ tmux attach` from the container's shell should get you in for maintenance.

+To detach from the tmux session and leave it running, press keys Ctrl+b, then d.

 ### First-time login

 If you specified a login username and this is your first login, you'll have to supply a password (and maybe also a Steam Guard token if requested).
 Simply attach to the tmux session as outlined above and follow the prompts.